GreeNM11/Spacer-Rogue-Like/README.md

 ## Gameplay Overview

-- **Full 2D Player Movement:** Move using WASD and shoot using arrows.
+1. **Full 2D Player Movement:** Move using WASD and shoot using arrows.
-- **Variety of Enemy Types:**
+2.  **Variety of Enemy Types:**
     - Enemies follow the player’s position.
     - Some enemies dash towards the player.
     - Boss enemies with unique designs and abilities like shooting bullets
-- **Interactive Objects:**
+3.  **Interactive Objects:**
     - Randomly spawned chests that can be bought (no items yet)
     - Teleporters that spawn boss enemies.
-- **Game Systems:**
+4.  **Game Systems:**
     - Timer and currency tracking/display.
     - Level director that determines enemy spawns and increases in difficulty as time goes on
+5.  **UI Elements:**
+    - Added menu screen with start and quit buttons

 https://github.com/user-attachments/assets/e8064948-2ad4-4b16-83ef-21949d95089a